Seawater systems for yachts

 Vessel system and context review

-We analyze the overall state of the system, the detected incident, the type of vessel, and the working environment to understand what intervention is really needed.
+We analyze the general condition of the installation, the detected incident, the type of vessel and the work environment to understand what the intervention really needs.

 • Initial visual and technical inspection